larzconwell/moln/README.md

 4. Run the setup script `[sudo] ./setup`, it'll create the appropriate directories(`sudo` is for production).
 5. Start the Foreman process(e.g. `forego start`) with the appropriate Procfile(`Procfileprod` for production).

+#### Notes:
+- When you clone for it to build you'll have to clone into the project directory in GOPATH(e.g. `$GOPATH/src/github.com/larzconwell/moln`).
-Note: When running in production mode on Windows, Redis connects to a UNIX Socket; so you may encounter errors.
+- When running in production mode on Windows, Redis connects to a UNIX Socket; so you may encounter errors.

 ### License
 MIT licensed, see [here](https://raw.github.com/larzconwell/moln/master/README.md)